hannesdatta/course-odcm/content/docs/project/workplan/activity3.md

 - Please include the calculation of your study's feasible sample size in a separate Excel sheet.

-- Please upload the presentation (as a PDF) and Excel sheet (as an Excel file) in one zip file at the latest by 9am on the day prior to the session.
+- Please upload the presentation (as a PDF) and Excel sheet (as an Excel file) in one zip file, at the latest a day before the __presentation sessions__ (see schedule).

+__Throughout the coaching session, please solicit the feedback of your coach.__

 <!--